Lesion, Bump, or Ulcer in the Mouth

 Papilloma is caused by the human papilloma virus, otherwise known as HPV.
 This is the same virus that is known to cause cervical cancer and the reason why women undergo pap smears.
 Fortunately, not all HPV strains have a high risk for causing cancer.
 At this time, there are over 150 different strains of HPV.
 Only 15 high-risk HPV types have been identified, including major culprits HPV types 16 and 18, which together cause about 70 percent of cervical cancers and is increasingly suspected of causing oral cancer as well.
 In fact, this virus has now surpassed smoking as the leading cause of oral cancer in people under 50 years of age.
 This elevated trend is felt to be due to oral sex becoming a more accepted mainstream practice.

 In any case, papilloma of the mouth is a painless bump that can occur anywhere in the mouth.
 It can be found on the uvula, tonsil, palate, cheek, lip, etc. It has an irregular pitted surface like a strawberry or rasberry.
 It is typically pink to red in color though white can also occur.
 Treatment is surgical excision and is "curative."
 Curative is in quotes because although the mass is gone, it can recur in the same place or elsewhere given the virus itself is not "cured" and can trigger the papilloma growth again.
 The papilloma should be typed for HPV to determine if a high-risk HPV type is present.
 If so, the oral cavity should be examined regularly for recurrence and any suspicous lesions biopsied to minimize risk of oral cancer development.
+Our office also offers the Oral HPV Spit Test to check for any microscopic evidence for HPV infection in the mouth or throat that may lead to recurent papilloma formation.

-In this last category of an oral bump, it is the dreaded cancer which is what most people are worried about.
+In this most concerning category of an oral bump, it is the dreaded cancer which is what most people are worried about.
 Unfortunately, cancer does not have a characteristic appearance.
 It can be smooth (lymphoma of the tonsil), ulcerated, fungating, raised, irregular, etc. There is no"typical" appearance or color.
 However, there are some rules of thumb where the concern for cancer increases, especially if the bump/lesion has more than a few of the following characteristics:

 - It hurts